Hybrid Chat (Customer-Agent-Bot)

 Hybridchat leverages your contact center for media routing, reporting, CTI, skills and agents, which has a panoply of sample use cases:

-- * Details of any interaction (voice, email, text) are stored in CIM, so if your customer calls you at noon and then calls at four, the bot will be aware that this chat might be related to a previous call.
+- Details of any interaction (voice, email, text) are stored in CIM, so if your customer calls you at noon and then calls at four, the bot will be aware that this chat might be related to a previous call.
+Chat messages are stored as activities and can be synchronized as such with Cisco Context Services POD’s.

 The chat tab of each customer is color-coded, indicating the bot’s confidence score.
 This score also determines the hold time for a timer until the bot’s primary answer will be sent, unless the agent manually overwrites the bot’s suggested answer before the timeout.